syncthing/website/content/_index.md

   includes perfect forward secrecy to prevent any eavesdropper from ever gaining access to your data.

-- **Authenticated.** Every node is identified by a strong cryptographic certificate.
-Only nodes you have explicitly allowed can connect to your cluster.
+- **Authenticated.** Every device is identified by a strong cryptographic certificate.
+Only devices you have explicitly allowed can connect to your network.

   *If you have a security concern, please see [the security page]({{< ref security.md >}}) for details and contact information.*
 {{% /col %}}